nixworks/public/news/2017/02/16/2017-sehwan-suicide-bombing-at-least-70-people-are-killed-and-more-than-150-injured-in-suicide-bombing-at-lal-shahbaz-qalandar-shrine-in-se.md

 ### [2017-02-16](/news/2017/02/16/index.md)

-# 2017 Sehwan suicide bombing.
-At least 70 people are killed and more than 150 injured in suicide bombing at Lal Shahbaz Qalandar Shrine in Sehwan, Sindh, Pakistan; 50 of the injured are in critical condition, medical emergency has been declared in the hospitals of Hyderabad, Dadu and Jamshoro.
+# 2017 Sehwan suicide bombing: At least 70 people are killed and more than 150 injured in suicide bombing at Lal Shahbaz Qalandar Shrine in Sehwan, Sindh, Pakistan; 50 of the injured are in critical condition, medical emergency has been declared in the hospitals of Hyderabad, Dadu and Jamshoro.

 Scores of people injured in the explosion; armed forces facilitating civil officials at site of attack.